zia9571/AI-Sales-Call-Assistant-/README.md

 Hugging Face API Configuration
 Create an account on Hugging Face.

-Obtain your Hugging Face API key from the account settings.

-Create a file named config.py in your project directory and add the following content:

-python
-Copy code
-config = {
-    "huggingface_api_key": "your_hugging_face_api_key"
-}
-Usage
 Run the script to start analyzing sales calls:

-bash
-Copy code
 python sales_call_assistant.py
 During the call, say “start recording” to begin, and “stop recording” to end the session.